Coronation Road (Scone to Abernethy)

 On the farside of the River Earn, head from Ferryfield of Carpow along the minor road for 100m.
 The traditional route of the Coronation Road may have continued southwest towards the A913 in order to link up with the route towards Macduff's Cross.
 However to reach Abernethy, turn right onto a grassy track for 200m.
 Cross the burn by the footbridge, turn south (left) and in roughly 200m turn right onto a field track, just two muddy ruts, between two unfenced fields for 400m to the junction with a farm track.
 Turn left and follow this track (initially a rough tractor track), taking the right hand fork, continuing through houses in the village of Abernethy to the A913.

 This route is a very old carriage road that must have seen a great deal of traffic over the centuries.
-One theory as to why it is called the Coronation Road is because the Earl (or Mormaer as they were then known) of Fife had the hereditary responsibility of Crowning the King and so would have had to travel to Scone.
-This journey would have had to take place presumably often at short notice and with a great retinue.
-If this is the case then the road must date to the very early Medieval Period as the Stone of Destiny was taken to London by Edward I.
+One theory as to why it is called the Coronation Road is because the Earl (or Mormaer as they were then known) of Fife had the hereditary responsibility of Crowning the King, so would have had to travel to Scone.
+This journey would have had to take place perhaps at relatively short notice and with a great retinue.
+If this is the case then the road may date to the very early Medieval Period as the Stone of Destiny was taken to London by Edward I (1239-1307).

-Another theory is that it was used by the Scottish Royal Family to travel between the Royal Palaces at Scone and Falkland.
-If this is the case then it would have been in use quite a bit later as Falkland was not a particularly favoured Royal residence until James III in the 15th century.
+Another theory is that it was used by the Scottish Royal Family to travel between their palaces at Scone and Falkland.
+If this is the case then it would have been in use quite a bit later as Falkland Palace was not a particularly favoured Royal residence until James III in the 15th century.

 The Coronation Road may have been a route used for both the above purposes; the later Stuarts re-using what was by then a very old road with royal connections.
 As it has two ferry points, the route probably fell out of use as easier land connections opened up.